-‘Catastrophic’ lack of hospital beds in upper Midwest as coronavirus cases surge
+‘Catastrophic’ lack of hospital beds in Upper Midwest as coronavirus cases surge

 “People are not taking it serious,” she said.
 “Some just don’t care.”

-Jacqueline Dupree and Emily Wax contributed to this report.
+Jacqueline Dupree and Emily Wax-Thibodeaux contributed to this report.